 Mobile Produce Pantry

 As part of our Health & Wellness Initiative, World U.P.
 Foundation created a Mobile Produce Pantry to improve access to produce in Richmond's food deserts.
+Below are our current distribution dates and times.
+Click on them to find out more information about the location.

 What is a Mobile Produce Pantry?